 Scooters may still not be for everyone, but with an ever-widening choice, increasing sophistication and performance, improving comfort and even luxury, that day may one day come.
-And in no sector of scootering is there now, for 2019, even more choice and variety than in ‘mid-scoots’.
+And in no sector of scootering is there now, even more choice and variety than in ‘mid-scoots’.

 As the name implies, ‘mid-scoots’ are middle-range offerings between the traditional, small-capacity (but limited ability) 50 and 125cc machines you can ride on L plates at 16 or 17 years of age, and the full-bore, big capacity, luxury ‘maxi’ or ‘super’ scoots.
 The latter, with capacities of up to 800cc, price tags sometimes in excess of £10,000, more luxuries, gadgets and bulk than many full-size touring motorcycles and their sometime requirement for full motorcycle licences can put them out of reach of those a more long-legged scooter – hence the growing appeal of ‘mid’ sized ones.

 ‘Midi’ scooters, therefore, are usually machines of between 250 and 500cc, easily capable of cruising at motorway speeds and yet are also A2 licence compatible, are not too big as to be intimidating or awkward yet are still roomy enough for two with plenty of comfort as well – the best of both worlds in fact.
 No wonder they’re becoming so popular.

 At the same time, however, there’s no more varied examples to choose from than ever, ranging from retro-styled urban runarounds to hi-tech, leaning three-wheelers; and from premium brands such as BMW to new brands from south-east Asia such as Kymco.
 To help you choose – here’s our pick of the 10 best mid-scoots.